JoshBrodieNZ/daily-reo/_posts/2024-08-20-whakakāhoretanga.md

 - I kainga te hamupeka e au (The hamburger was eaten by me)/Kāore te hamupeka i kainga e au (The hamburger was not eaten by me).

 ### Verbal commands
 As a subset of verbal sentences, commands in the form "Haere, e hoa!"
 (Go, friend!) are negated using the negative word "kaua" as in "Kaua e haere, e hoa!"
 (Don't go, friend!) or "Kaua hei haere, e hoa!" (same translation, less common particle).
+Similarly, commands using "kia" as in "Kia tere" (be quick) are also negated using "kaua" as in "Kaua e tere".

 ### Verbal Suggestions
 Phrases suggesting something should happen such as "Me karakia tātou" (we should karakia) can be negated in a couple of ways.
 One is to dismiss the notion that we *should* perform a specific action, as in "we do not have to karakia" and the other is to explicitly suggest that we should *not* karakia.